 Can I use FedEx drop-off locations during holidays?

-FedEx Office stores and authorized shopping centers follow the same holiday closure schedule.
+FedEx Office stores and authorized shipping centers follow the same holiday closure schedule.
 However, some authorized retailers may have different hours, so it’s recommended to check multiple locations and confirm their individual holiday schedules.

 What shipping alternatives work when FedEx is closed for holidays?